john-itcsolutions/cheirrs/README.md

 _____________________________________________________________

-## Enter kubernetes-worker-0, to set-up an iot server with node-red, on the same vm as smart-web.
+## Enter kubernetes-worker-0 again, to set-up an iot server with node-red, on the same vm as smart-web.

 `juju ssh <machine-number-worker-0>`